priyznka/privanka/README.md

 My name is Priyanka, and I'm currently:

-- 🎓 a CS student at CU Boulder
+- 👩🏻‍🎨 designing UX/UI
-- 🌱 learning React.
+- 🌱 learning TypeScript.
-- 📚 reading Kafka on the Shore.
+- 📚 reading Parable of the Sower.

 ------